yanaiela/easyEmbed/README.md

-    With this tool one can load the matrix once, supply it the models' relevant words (for the development phase it's ok to supply also words which doesn't appear in train), and save them apart of the original file.
+    With this tool one can load the matrix once, supply it the models' relevant words (for the development phase it's ok to supply also words which doesn't appear in train), and save them apart from the original file.
 Just dont forget when the model is ready for deployment to use the whole matrix embeddings.